 4. The reason why you want to take on the challenge of a monthly column, and what you will contribute.

 5. Topics you wish to write about (homeschool happenings, homeschool humor, pop culture, movie reviews, books, games, current events, technology, travel, nature, history, etc.).

 E-mail your answers to the above questions along with a copy of your writing sample to:

 P.S.
 Once you are accepted for a position, we will need a brief bio (to be used as your byline) which may include hobbies, interests, school activities, post-high school plans, career aspirations, etc.

 We also publish articles by homeschool parents and other adults on related topics of interest – mainly about teens, homeschooling, college and careers.
 This would include reviews of curriculum used, high school and college advice, unit study ideas, family adventures, home businesses, volunteer experiences, local events for teens in your area, etc. If it’s something that a teen homeschooler is doing or would be interested in, it should be featured in Homeschooling Teen!
 Send articles to:

 Are you a seasoned writer, instructor, or recognized authority in your field?
 Homeschooling Teen is seeking volunteer feature contributors and guest columnists.
 If you are willing to provide quality articles on topics related to teen homeschoolers or anything of interest to teenage homeschool students, your byline can be featured in Homeschooling Teen!
 Contact us with your experience and ideas!

-Please Note: We believe that students should do their own assignments, so we cannot accept posts with links to do my homework, write my essay, or other questionable sites, either as part of the article or hidden in the content or in the author’s byline or bio.
+IMPORTANT NOTE: We believe that students should do their own assignments, so we cannot accept posts with links to do my homework, write my essay, or any other site that enables academic dishonesty, either as part of the article or hidden in the content or in the author’s byline or bio.